 Boat rods around 9ft in length may work for pier fishing but will come with varying functionality and operation differences when fishing from a pier.
 Other rods are more suitable for pier fishing conditions.

-Pier fishingOpens in a new tab. has special conditions.
+Pier fishing has special conditions.
 Although your rod and setup will also be based on your target species, tackling these potential opportunities will require a rod and gear that meets the needs that these conditions necessitate.
 Stick around to find out precisely what you should be looking for in a rod for pier fishing.

 Can I Use A Boat Rod For Pier Fishing?